 Storing and transporting hazardous chemicals

-Hazardous chemicals must be stored and transported carefully according to specific instructions, which often vary for different substances.
+Hazardous chemicals must be stored and transported carefully according to specific regulatory requirements covered by transport legislation, and work health and safety (WHS) legislation.

-Employees and employers must understand these instructions, as they are both responsible for storing and transporting chemicals safely.
+Employees and employers must understand these regulatory requirements, as they are both responsible for storing and transporting chemicals safely.

 Storing hazardous chemicals

-If hazardous chemicals are not stored correctly, they can lead to contamination, fires, spills, accidental inhalation or ingestion.
+If hazardous chemicals are not stored correctly, they can lead to contamination, fires, spills, gas releases, and toxic exposures.
 Information for storing any hazardous material can be found on its safety data sheet (SDS).
+You must store the products in a location that incorporates the appropriate risk control measures.

-- ensure safe design, location and installation of storage and handling systems (e.g. racking systems, tanks)
+- ensuring safe design, location and installation of storage and handling systems (e.g. racking systems, tanks)

 - separate incompatible substances to prevent reactive chemicals interacting